With the Stantons: For photos, verbiage, and recordings related to the Side of Stantons band, visit this page.

 Many of Cooke's songs are noted for being simultaneously wry and mildly poignant.
 He is a songwriter for whom irony is not merely an agent of laughter, but an essential, delicate instrument with which to gauge life’s everyday struggles and small victories.
 The best of his compositions elicit a chuckle one moment, and misty tear the next.
 Songwriting influences include Roger Miller, Loudon Wainwright III, Dar Williams, and Don Henry.

 As a performer, Cooke began on local open-mic stages (notably, the famous Tuesday night open mic at Happy Endings Cake and Coffeehouse), and by 1996 was appearing solo at a few local venues.
 During the period 1998-2001, Cooke performed frequently with Syracuse-area vocalist and mandolinist Hanna Richardson and bassist John Dancks; together, they were known as the Short Order Symphony.
 Then, in late 2001, following a year’s hiatus from performing, Cooke re-emerged with His Band Joe, consisting first of only Joe Cleveland on guitar, banjo, and vocals; and eventually reintroducing John Dancks on bass.
-In the late 2000s, Cooke performed less and less, but he's back on the scene, doing occasional solo shows and collaborations.

 “Snowball’s Chance” Released in fall 2003, "Snowball's Chance" is a 15-song album that features Cooke’s combo of the time, His Band Joe, which was Joe Cleveland on banjo, guitar, and vocals; and John Dancks on bass.
 Selections on this album typify the range of Cooke’s outlook, from the mildly acerbic “It’s About Freakin’ Time” to the moving and utterly original “Bone” and “Cold Day in Hell.”
 The album immediately earned a four-out-of-four-star review from the Syracuse Post-Standard’s Mark Bialczak, who later named “Snowball’s Chance” the #3 local album of 2003.

-"County Fair" The mini-album “County Fair,” which reflected his upbringing in urban Otsego County, N.Y., was release in 1998.
+"County Fair" The mini-album “County Fair,” which reflected his upbringing in urban Otsego County, N.Y., was released in 1998.
 It features eight songs either directly or loosely based on his rural youth.
 One song from it, “Christmas in Cooperstown,” — was selected for inclusion on a nationally distributed anthology of baseball songs, titled “Diamond Cuts.”

 "Wildman" Cooke's first album was created in 1996, when he wrangled a small army of musical associates into making guest studion appearances on what proved to be a 14-song magnum opus, titled “Wildman.”
 The album features such Cooke classics as "My Father's Bald," "Sky Diver," "Famous," "Figuratively Fishing," and "Artist's Heart."